cardano-scaling/hydra/docs/topologies/star-shaped/index.md

 ## Summary

-A _Star-shaped Hydra Network_ or more precisely a Star-shaped Heads Network is comprised of:
+A _Star-shaped Hydra Network_, or more precisely a Star-shaped Heads network, comprises:

-* A central _Server_ node providing "Head-as-a-service", with low expected downtime, probably operated by some company or organisation with enough resources to host this service,
+* A central _Server_ node that provides "Head-as-a-service" with low expected downtime, likely operated by a company or organization equipped to host this service.
-* _Client_ nodes, either DApp instances, or mobile/personal wallets, which might not be always online and possibly can come and go.
+* _Client_ nodes, which may be DApp instances or mobile/personal wallets.
+These nodes might not always be online and can in

 ![Star-shaped Heads Network](./star-shaped-general.jpg)

-Client nodes want to be able to interact with each other efficiently, at a low cost, using L2 solution, with all the Hydra safety guarantees, but without bearing the operational burden of operating an always online "full" Hydra node (eg. using an embedded version of the node, or a lightweight version).
-There might be a lot of them, say in the 100s or even 1000s but they are not always all live and up at the same time.
+Client nodes aim to interact with each other efficiently and at low cost using an L2 solution, with all the Hydra safety guarantees, but without the operational burden of maintaining an always-online "full" Hydra node.
+This might involve using an embedded version of the node or a lightweight variant.
+Potentially, hundreds or even thousands of such client nodes exist, though they are not always active simultaneously.

-Client nodes establish pairwise Heads (eg. _channels_) with the server: This setup is simpler than with a normal multiparty head because the server has as a well-known identity and the client can always provide the needed parameters (keys, IP) to the server when setting up the Head using some specific service whose definition is outside of the scope of this document.
+Client nodes establish pairwise Heads (e.g., _channels_) with the server.
+This setup is simpler than with a normal multiparty head because the server has a well-known identity, and the client can always provide the needed parameters (keys, IP) to the server when setting up the Head using a specific service, the details of which are outside the scope of this document.

-Transactions a client node posts in "its" Head should be _reflected_ by the server into the other Heads it maintain.
+Transactions that a client node posts in 'its' Head should be _reflected_ by the server into the other Heads it maintains.

 _Questions_:
-* Is it expected the pairwise Heads to have varying "durations", eg. a client comes, opens a Head, does some stuff, and closes it but the other Heads maintained by the same server stay _Open_?
+* Is it expected the pairwise Heads to have varying 'durations'.
+For example, a client comes, opens a Head, conducts some activities, and closes it, while other Heads maintained by the same server stay _Open_?
 * How does the server provided guarantees preserving the basic _Safety property_ of Hydra Heads for each of the pairwise heads?
-  * What the diagram suggest is to use _Hash Time-Lock Contracts_ ([HTLC](https://docs.lightning.engineering/the-lightning-network/multihop-payments/hash-time-lock-contract-htlc)) which ensures the Client can always get its UTxO back if the server does not properly route the transaction to its destination
+  *  The diagram suggests using _Hash Time-Lock Contracts_ ([HTLC](https://docs.lightning.engineering/the-lightning-network/multihop-payments/hash-time-lock-contract-htlc)) to ensure the Client can always retrieve its UTXOs if the server does not properly route the transaction to its destination.
-* What kind of transaction should be supported?
-HTLC are good for payments-style transactions but not for DApps for example, or they would need to be adapted
+* What kinds of transactions should be supported?
+HTLCs are suitable for payment-style transactions but not necessarily for DApps, unless adapted.
-  * There seems to be an implicit assumption that the server can "route" a transaction in one Head to the proper Head which implies it "understands" the addresses of UTxO posted in Heads
+  * It seems to be assumed implicitly that the server can "route" a transaction from one Head to the appropriate Head, implying it "understands" the addresses of UTXOs posted in Heads.

-## On-Chain Transactions
+## On-Chain transactions

-The following transaction diagram represents the lifecycle of 2 pairwise Heads between **A**lice, **B**ob and **S**erver.
+The diagram below represents the lifecycle of two pairwise Heads between **Alice**, **Bob**, and the **Server**.

 ![Star-shaped Network On-Chain](./star-shaped-txs.png)

 _Remarks_:

-* This assumes the transactions happening in one head are reflected in the other head, thus resulting in a (strongly) consistent final UTxO `c`
+* It is assumed that transactions occurring in one head are reflected in the other, resulting in a consistently final UTXO `c`
-  * This means both heads must start with the _same_ initial UTxO set which I don't know how can be done (highlighted in red in the diagram)
+  * Both heads must start with the _same_ initial UTXO set, which is challenging to implement (highlighted in red in the diagram)
-  * If the final UTxO set is consistent, then it can be fanned-out by any party, which means one `ν_head` can stay dangling and become unspendable as it would recreating an already existing UTxO (grayed out transaction in the diagram)
+  * If the final UTXO set is consistent, then it can be fanned out by any party.
+However, this could result in one `ν_head` staying dangling and becoming unspendable as it would recreate an already existing UTXO (grayed out transaction in the diagram)
-* The lifecycle of the heads are tied: When one is closed, the other is closed.
-The server will ensure that it is the case.
+* The lifecycles of the heads are interconnected: when one is closed, the other must also be closed, as ensured by the server.

-## Off-Chain Transactions
+## Off-Chain transactions

-The following picture represents the sequence of messages exchanged between the various `Node`s in order to ensure propagation of transactions.
+The following diagram depicts the sequence of messages exchanged between various `Node`s to ensure transaction propagation.

 ![Star-shaped Network Off-Chain Protocol](./off-chain-protocol.png)

 _Remarks_:

-* The Server is represented by 2 nodes, `M(A)` and `M(B)`,
+* The server is represented by two nodes, `M(A)` and `M(B)`
-* The `newTx` issued by `Alice` through her node will be propagated by Server to `Bob`'s node as `newTx` too
+* The `newTx` issued by `Alice` through her node will be propagated by the server to `Bob`'s node as `newTx` as well
-* This diagram does not represent any possible additional transactions the Server would need to post in order to provide guarantees to either or both `Alice` and `Bob` (e.g an in-head HTLC transaction)
+* This diagram does not account for any additional transactions the server might need to post to provide guarantees to either Alice or Bob (for example, an in-head HTLC transaction)
-* In order to ensure consistency of snapshots, the Server is assumed to always be the leader, ie. the one triggering the emission of a snapshot.
+* To ensure consistency of snapshots, the server is presumed to always act as the leader, i.e, the one triggering the emission of a snapshot.